Analysis | Why China and U.S. Are Clashing Over Stock Listings

 1. What action did the U.S. take?

 Under a law signed in December 2020 by President Donald Trump a month before he left office, Chinese companies may face delisting starting in 2024 if they refuse to show financial information to American regulators.
-Rules developed by the U.S. Securities and Exchange Commission to carry out that law require that audits done for Chinese companies be made available for inspection by the U.S. Public Company Accounting Oversight Board, a quasigovernmental body created by Congress two decades ago to improve the integrity of audits.
+Rules developed by the U.S. Securities and Exchange Commission to carry out that law require that audits done for Chinese companies be made available for inspection by the U.S. Public Company Accounting Oversight Board, a quasi-governmental body created by Congress two decades ago to improve the integrity of audits.
 China has refused to let the PCAOB examine audits of its firms, citing national security concerns.
-On its website, the PCAOB lists close to 50 countries where it has been given access to company audits, and just one -- China -- where access is denied.
+The SEC said that while more than 50 jurisdictions work with the PCAOB to allow the required inspections, two historically have not: China and Hong Kong.

 2. What action did China take?

 In July, China’s internet regulator, the Cyberspace Administration of China, said companies hoping to go public outside the mainland will first be required to undergo cybersecurity and national security reviews if they hold data on at least 1 million people.
 Many of China’s technology firms have near-monopolies in their fields and vast pools of user data, and the Chinese Communist Party appears intent on making sure sensitive data can’t be accessed by foreign regulators.
-A month earlier, ride-hailing company Didi Global Inc. had rankled Beijing by proceeding with its U.S. IPO -- shepherded by a who’s who of Wall Street banks -- even after authorities had expressed concerns over its security practices.
+A month earlier, Didi had rankled Beijing by proceeding with its U.S. IPO -- shepherded by a who’s who of Wall Street banks -- even after authorities had expressed concerns over its security practices.
+Didi said Dec.
+2 that it will file for a delisting of its American depositary shares from the New York Stock Exchange and start work on a Hong Kong share sale.
+It said it would ensure that the U.S. stock will be convertible into freely tradable shares on another internationally recognized stock exchange.

 3. What’s been the impact?